 I created the course, Using Neuroscience to Accelerate Recovery to give you a strong foundation of not only what can happen to the brain with regard to narcissistic abuse, but self-care approaches to address those changes.

 The course is priced significantly less than a 50-minute interview session with a neuropsychologist. ❀

-You will receive 8 days of insightful content, quizzes, and an exploration into brain functioning related to narcissistic abuse.
+You will receive insightful content, quizzes, and an exploration into brain functioning related to narcissistic abuse.
 You can also ask me questions within the modules.

 If you are in therapy - great!
 This course can be a helpful adjunct to your treatment and even help your therapist better understand your neurobiological status.

 I understand how difficult it can be to disentangle your heart and mind from a partner on the pathological narcissism spectrum.
 It can feel like your emotions haven't caught up with your thoughts.
 For example, you know he/she will continue to try to destroy you, yet you can't get them out of your head!

 I've been there myself; I know that awful feeling.

 The actions of pathological narcissists have a direct impact on our brain functions and can change our mood, behavior, and view of the world.